adamtry/assessment-api/README.md

 3. Run `make serve` to start the API
 4. Connect to the API at `localhost:5000`

+You can alternatively run the API with Docker with `make serve_docker` - check the console for the hostname to connect to

 ## Testing

 ### Run the tests
 1. Spin up the local database with `make local_db`
 2. Run the tests with `make test`
+3. You could instead run the tests with Docker with `make test_docker`

 ## Contacts